MLAAN: Scaling Supervised Local Learning with Multilaminar Leap Augmented Auxiliary Network: Experiments

-\emph{4) Decoupled Layer Accuracy Analysis:} We have demonstrated that MLAAN can achieve comparable accuracy to BP \cite{r12} across different network architectures.
-To further discuss how our method strengthens network performance, we freeze the parameters of the main network and train a linear classifier for each gradient-isolated hidden layer to determine the classification accuracy at each layer.
-The results are shown in Figure \ref{fig:6}, where we use DGL \cite{r6} as the baseline for comparison.
+To further analyze MLAAN's impact, we freeze the main network parameters and train a linear classifier for each gradient-isolated layer.
+Results are shown in Figure \ref{fig:6} using DGL \cite{r6} as the baseline.

-In our approach, we acknowledge that high classification accuracy in the early layers may not necessarily be beneficial from a global perspective.
-If the early layers solely optimize local objectives, they may discard useful features that could be valuable for subsequent layers.
-This would result in less effective information being learned by the following layers and ultimately result in suboptimal performance of the network.

-However, after incorporating MLAAN, the classification accuracy of the early layers notably decreases as they acquire more globally useful features, thereby strengthening the generalization ability of the subsequent layers.
-This result suggests that MLAAN alleviates the myopia problem often associated with supervised local learning methods.
-By allowing gradient-isolated local modules to simultaneously learn both global and local features, MLAAN enhances the overall performance and generalization ability of the network.
+High classification accuracy in early layers can hinder global network performance by optimizing local objectives at the expense of features needed by later layers.
+MLAAN addresses this by reducing early layers' accuracy to capture more globally useful features, enhancing subsequent layers' generalization.